19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Pantheons/Pantheons.md

 ### Sylvan Pantheon

 The Sylvan Pantheon is the ancient Pantheon of the [Forest Elves](../../../Player%20Characters/Ancenstries/Elf.md#Forest%20Elf%20(Sylvan)).
 It still holds prominence throughout Glynwyn and its surrounding civilizations.
+Additionally, the warm-blooded animal folk tend to worship the deities in the Sylvan Pantheon for reverence of the Natural World.

 ### Cendraeri Pantheon